 Check-in deadline: Saturday: 10AM

 - Saturday: 10AM to 10:00PM

 Make sure you are capable of cleaning up within the allotted time.
 The room cannot be locked up until you leave, and we can't leave until the room is locked up.
 If the allotted time for clean up is not enough time for you, we suggest you start before the specified times.

 This year we did a poll on the hours for the Artists' Alley.
 We found that most people like the versatility of the long hours but would like a more rounded number.
-Please note – the food court IS open later during the convention weekend.

 Also, we are altering the Thursday setup times due to issues we had previously when setting up the room.
 Trying to resolve those issues and process artists at the same time actually complicated things to a point where it was almost unfixable.

 Note: Your friend or relative who will not be attending the con can NOT help you set up on Thursday.
 ONLY badged people are allowed into the Hynes while staff is still setting up.
 This is for security reasons.